Rosuav/shed/TwitchCreativePsycho.md

   while in the category for that game counts as a creative stream.)
 * Submit your clips via Twitter with the clip URL andany title or caption you need.
 Mention @rosuav, and use hashtag #TwitchCreativePsycho.
+* I will "Like" every submission tweet that I see.
+If I haven't Liked yours after a day or two, I didn't see it; check that you mentioned me and included the hashtag, and maybe retweet it.
 * Please don't artificially synthesize entries.
 Psychoses should come up naturally as part of the normal flow of conversation.
 * Questions should be directed to @rosuav either on Twitter or Twitch.